HPC4SC/PANDORA/docs/tutorials/07_marenostrum.md

 , where the {DockerHub_image} should be something like genajim/pandora.

 The resulting image has been saved in /tmp/test/.
-Now you can upload it to MN4 by sftp.
+Now you can upload it to MN4 by sftp to your ~/ directory.

 ### Working with Singularity - Pandora & models compilation